 Fear focused response (FFR): “I’m not scared of losing my job or anything because they need me!”
 The first part of that sentence is not truthful and the back half leads to inaction and denial.

 Scenario #2 – You’ve just been given a rough medical diagnosis.

 VLB response: “I have to admit, I am really scared, but will you help me research my options and next steps?
 I can’t think right now.”

 FFR: “Whatever, that doctor has no idea what she’s talking about.
 I don’t care what that test showed, I’m going to wait 6 months then deal with it if it is still there.

 Do you see the difference between VLBs and FFRs?

 I’m choosing to BE Vulnerable, like a BOSS!
 Who’s with me?

-Believe me I have responded to my illness, then disability (and many other situations) in “healthily vulnerable” ways as well as in complete irrational, unadulterated fear, and denial.
-In some cases I thought the responses made me sound brave.
+Believe me, I have responded to my illness, then disability (and many other situations) in “healthily vulnerable” ways as well as completely irrational, unadulterated fear, and denial.
+In some cases, I thought the responses made me sound brave.
 The only difference now is that I know the difference.
 I still don’t get it right every time, but every mistake is an opportunity to begin again….and again!

 Yep shove that ego out of the window and embrace vulnerability…say it with me…LIKE A BOSS!